sshoogr/groovy-sshd-mock/README.md

 ## Usage

-First of all you need to statically import `MockSshServer` class to get access to the library functionality.
+First of all you need to statically import `MockSshServer` class to get access to the library functionality:

     import static com.aestasit.ssh.mocks.MockSshServer.*